BlackCloudConcepts/titan/README.md

 - Grouping Control
 -- groups together a group of toggles

+- Tooltip Control
+-- simple control to add a info or help popup on mouseover

 *** see index.html for usage examples of each control

 Demo: